Most recent observation vs. forecasts

 nbGARCH

-nbGARCH (Negative Binomial Auto-Regressive Conditional Heteroskedasticity) is a generalized autoregressive conditional heteroskedasticity (GARCH) model with overdispersion (i.e., a negative binomial response) fit to the interpolated data at the composite (full site and just control plots) spatial level and both the composite (community) and the articulated (species) ecological levels.
-The model for each species and the community total is selected and fitted using the tsglm function in the tscount package (Liboschik et al. 2017) within the nbGARCH() function.
+nbGARCH (Negative Binomial Auto-Regressive Conditional Heteroskedasticity) is a generalized autoregressive conditional heteroskedasticity (GARCH) model with overdispersion (i.e., a negative binomial response).
+The model is fit to the interpolated data using the tsglm function in the tscount package (Liboschik et al. 2017).
 GARCH models are generalized ARMA models and are defined according to their link function, response distribution, and two model structure parameters – the number of autoregressive terms (p) and the order of the moving average (q), and are represented as GARCH(p, q) (Liboschik et al. 2017).
-The nbGARCH model is fit using the log link and a negative binomial response (modeled as an over-dispersed Poisson), as well as with p = 1 (first-order autoregression) and q = 12 (approximately yearly moving average).
+The nbGARCH model is fit using the log link and a negative binomial response (modeled as an over-dispersed Poisson), as well as with p = 1 (first-order autoregression) and q = 13 (approximately yearly moving average).
 The tsglm function in the tscount package (Liboschik et al. 2017) uses a (conditional) quasi-likelihood based approach to inference and models the overdispersion as an additional parameter in a two-step approach.
 This two-stage approach has only been minimally evaluated, although preliminary simulation-based studies are promising (Liboschik, Fokianos, and Fried 2017).
+Forecasts are made using the portalcasting method function forecast.tsglm as forecast.

 nbsGARCH

-nbsGARCH (Negative Binomial Seasonal Auto-Regressive Conditional Heteroskedasticity) is a generalized autoregressive conditional heteroskedasticity (GARCH) model with overdispersion (i.e., a negative binomial response) with seasonal predictors modeled using two Fourier series terms (sin and cos of the fraction of the year) fit to the interpolated data at the composite (full site and just control plots) spatial level and both the composite (community) and the articulated (species) ecological levels.
-The model for each species and the community total is selected and fitted using the tsglm function in the tscount package (Liboschik et al. 2017) within the nbsGARCH() function.
+nbsGARCH (Negative Binomial Seasonal Auto-Regressive Conditional Heteroskedasticity) is a generalized autoregressive conditional heteroskedasticity (GARCH) model with overdispersion (i.e., a negative binomial response) and seasonal predictors modeled using two Fourier series terms (sin and cos of the fraction of the year) fit to the interpolated data.
+The model is fit using the tsglm function in the tscount package (Liboschik et al. 2017).
 GARCH models are generalized ARMA models and are defined according to their link function, response distribution, and two model structure parameters – the number of autoregressive terms (p) and the order of the moving average (q), and are represented as GARCH(p, q) (Liboschik et al. 2017).
-The nbsGARCH model is fit using the log link and a negative binomial response (modeled as an over-dispersed Poisson), as well as with p = 1 (first-order autoregression) and q = 12 (approximately yearly moving average).
+The nbsGARCH model is fit using the log link and a negative binomial response (modeled as an over-dispersed Poisson), as well as with p = 1 (first-order autoregression) and q = 13 (approximately yearly moving average).
 The tsglm function in the tscount package (Liboschik et al. 2017) uses a (conditional) quasi-likelihood based approach to inference and models the overdispersion as an additional parameter in a two-step approach.
 This two-stage approach has only been minimally evaluated, although preliminary simulation-based studies are promising (Liboschik, Fokianos, and Fried 2017).
+Forecasts are made using the portalcasting method function forecast.tsglm as forecast.

 pevGARCH

-pevGARCH (Poisson Environmental Variable Auto-Regressive Conditional Heteroskedasticity) is a generalized autoregressive conditional heteroskedasticity (GARCH) model fit to the interpolated data at the composite (full site and just control plots) spatial level and both the composite (community) and the articulated (species) ecological levels.
+pevGARCH (Poisson Environmental Variable Auto-Regressive Conditional Heteroskedasticity) is a generalized autoregressive conditional heteroskedasticity (GARCH) model.
 The response variable is Poisson, and a variety of environmental variables are considered as covariates.
-The model for each species is selected and fitted using the tsglm function in the tscount package (Liboschik et al. 2017) within the pevGARCH() function.
+The overall model is fit using the portalcasting function meta_tsglm that iterates over the submodels, which are fit using the tsglm function in the tscount package (Liboschik et al. 2017).
 GARCH models are generalized ARMA models and are defined according to their link function, response distribution, and two model structure parameters – the number of autoregressive terms (p) and the order of the moving average (q), and are represented as GARCH(p, q) (Liboschik et al. 2017).
-The pevGARCH model is fit using the log link and a Poisson response, as well as with p = 1 (first-order autoregression) and q = 12 (yearly moving average).
+The pevGARCH model is fit using the log link and a Poisson response, as well as with p = 1 (first-order autoregression) and q = 13 (yearly moving average).
 The environmental variables potentially included in the model are min, mean, and max temperatures, precipitation, and NDVI.
 The tsglm function in the tscount package (Liboschik et al. 2017) uses a (conditional) quasi-likelihood based approach to inference.
 This approach has only been minimally evaluated for models with covariates, although preliminary simulation-based studies are promising (Liboschik, Fokianos, and Fried 2017).
-Each species is fit using the following (nonexhaustive) sets of the environmental covariates – [1] max temp, mean temp, precipitation, NDVI; [2] max temp, min temp, precipitation, NDVI; [3] max temp, mean temp, min temp, precipitation; [4] precipitation, NDVI; [5] min temp, NDVI; [6] min temp; [7] max temp; [8] mean temp; [9] precipitation; [10] NDVI; and [11] -none- (intercept-only).
+The overall model is composed of 11 submodels from a (nonexhaustive) combination of the environmental covariates – [1] max temp, mean temp, precipitation, NDVI; [2] max temp, min temp, precipitation, NDVI; [3] max temp, mean temp, min temp, precipitation; [4] precipitation, NDVI; [5] min temp, NDVI; [6] min temp; [7] max temp; [8] mean temp; [9] precipitation; [10] NDVI; and [11] -none- (intercept-only).
 The single best model of the 11 is selected based on AIC.
+Forecasts are made using the portalcasting method function forecast.tsglm as forecast.

 Random Walk

-Random Walk fits a hierarchical log-scale density random walk model with a Poisson observation process using the JAGS (Just Another Gibbs Sampler) infrastructure (Plummer 2003) fit to the data at the composite (full site but just control plots) spatial level and the articulated (species) ecological level.
+Random Walk fits a hierarchical log-scale density random walk model with a Poisson observation process using the JAGS (Just Another Gibbs Sampler) infrastructure (Plummer 2003).
 Similar to the NaiveArima model, Random Walk has an ARIMA order of (0,1,0), but in Random Walk, it is the underlying density that takes a random walk on the log scale, whereas in NaiveArima, it is the raw counts that take a random walk on the observation scale.
 There are two process parameters – mu (the density of the species at the beginning of the time series) and sigma (the standard deviation of the random walk, which is Gaussian on the log scale).
 The observation model has no additional parameters.
-The prior distributions for mu is informed by the available data collected prior to the start of the data used in the time series. mu is normally distributed with a mean equal to the average log-scale density and a standard deviation of 0.04.
-Sigma was given a uniform distribution between 0 and 1.
+The prior distributions for mu is informed by the available data collected prior to the start of the data used in the time series. mu is normally distributed with a mean equal to the average log-scale density and a standard deviation of 0.04. sigma was given a uniform distribution between 0 and 1.
+The Random Walk model is fit and forecast using the portalcasting functions fit_runjags and forecast.runjags (called as forecast), respectively.

 Logistic

-Logistic fits a hierarchical log-scale density logistic growth model with a Poisson observation process using the JAGS (Just Another Gibbs Sampler) infrastructure (Plummer 2003) fit to the data at the composite (full site but just control plots) spatial level and the articulated (species) ecological level.
-Building upon the jags_RW model, Logistic expands upon the “process model” underlying the Poisson observations.
+Logistic fits a hierarchical log-scale density logistic growth model with a Poisson observation process using the JAGS (Just Another Gibbs Sampler) infrastructure (Plummer 2003).
+Building upon the Random Walk model, Logistic expands upon the “process model” underlying the Poisson observations.
 There are four process parameters – mu (the density of the species at the beginning of the time series), sigma (the standard deviation of the random walk, which is Gaussian on the log scale), r (growth rate), and K (carrying capacity).
 The observation model has no additional parameters.
-The prior distributions for mu and K are informed by the available data collected prior to the start of the data used in the time series and sigma and r are set with vague priors. mu is normally distributed with a mean equal to the average log-scale density and a standard deviation of 0.04.
-K is modeled on the log-scale with a prior mean equal to the maximum of past counts and a standard deviation of 0.04. r is given a normal prior with mean 0 and standard deviation 0.04.
-Sigma was given a uniform distribution between 0 and 1.
+The prior distributions for mu and K are slightly informed in that they are vague but centered using the available data and sigma and r are set with vague priors. mu is normally distributed with a mean equal to the average log-scale density and a standard deviation of 0.04.
+K is modeled on the log-scale with a prior mean equal to the log maximum count and a standard deviation of 0.04. r is given a normal prior with mean 0 and standard deviation 0.04. sigma was given a uniform distribution between 0 and 1.
+The Logistic model is fit and forecast using the portalcasting functions fit_runjags and forecast.runjags (called as forecast), respectively.

 Logistic Covariates

-Logistic Covariates fits a hierarchical log-scale density logistic growth model with a Poisson observation process using the JAGS (Just Another Gibbs Sampler) infrastructure (Plummer 2003) fit to the data at the composite (full site but just control plots) spatial level and the articulated (species) ecological level.
-Building upon the jags_logistic model, Logistic Covariates expands upon the “process model” underlying the Poisson observations.
-There are six process parameters – mu (the density of the species at the beginning of the time series), sigma (the standard deviation of the random walk, which is Gaussian on the log scale), and then intercept and slope parameters for r (growth rate) and K (carrying capacity) as a function of covariates (r being a function of the integrated warm rain over the past 3 months and K being a function of average NDVI over the past year).
+Logistic Covariates fits a hierarchical log-scale density logistic growth model with a Poisson observation process using the JAGS (Just Another Gibbs Sampler) infrastructure (Plummer 2003).
+Building upon the Logistic model, Logistic Covariates expands upon the “process model” underlying the Poisson observations.
+There are six process parameters – mu (the density of the species at the beginning of the time series), sigma (the standard deviation of the random walk, which is Gaussian on the log scale), and then intercept and slope parameters for r (growth rate) and K (carrying capacity) as a function of covariates (r being a function of the integrated warm rain over the past 3 lunar months and K being a function of average NDVI over the 13 lunar months).
 The observation model has no additional parameters.
-The prior distributions for mu and the K intercept are informed by the available data collected prior to the start of the data used in the time series and sigma and r are set with vague priors. mu is normally distributed with a mean equal to the average log-scale density and standard deviation 0.04.
-The K intercept is modeled on the log-scale with a prior mean equal to the maximum of past counts and standard deviation 0.04.
-The r intercept is given a normal prior with mean 0 and standard deviation 0.04.
-Sigma was given a uniform distribution between 0 and 1.
+The prior distributions for mu and the K interceptare slightly informed in that they are vague but centered using the available data and sigma and r are set with vague priors. mu is normally distributed with a mean equal to the average log-scale density and standard deviation 0.04.
+The K intercept is modeled on the log-scale with a prior mean equal to the maximum count and standard deviation 0.04.
+The r intercept is given a normal prior with mean 0 and standard deviation 0.04. sigma was given a uniform distribution between 0 and 1.
 The slopes for r and log-scale K were given priors with mean 0 and standard deviation 1.
+The Logistic Covariates model is fit and forecast using the portalcasting functions fit_runjags and forecast.runjags (called as forecast), respectively.

 Logistic Competition

-Logistic Competition fits a hierarchical log-scale density logistic growth model with a Poisson observation process using the JAGS (Just Another Gibbs Sampler) infrastructure (Plummer 2003) fit to the data at the composite (full site but just control plots) spatial level and the articulated (species) ecological level.
-Building upon the jags_logistic model, Logistic Competition expands upon the “process model” underlying the Poisson observations.
+Logistic Competition fits a hierarchical log-scale density logistic growth model with a Poisson observation process using the JAGS (Just Another Gibbs Sampler) infrastructure (Plummer 2003).
+Building upon the Logistic model, Logistic Competition expands upon the “process model” underlying the Poisson observations.
 There are six process parameters – mu (the density of the species at the beginning of the time series), sigma (the standard deviation of the random walk, which is Gaussian on the log scale), and then intercept and slope parameters for r (growth rate) and K (carrying capacity) as a function of competitior density (K being a function of current DO counts).
 The observation model has no additional parameters.
-The prior distributions for mu and the K intercept are informed by the available data collected prior to the start of the data used in the time series and sigma and r are set with vague priors. mu is normally distributed with a mean equal to the average log-scale density and standard deviation 0.04.
+The prior distributions for mu and the K intercept are slightly informed in that they are vague but centered using the available data and sigma and r are set with vague priors. mu is normally distributed with a mean equal to the average log-scale density and standard deviation 0.04.
 The K intercept is modeled on the log-scale with a prior mean equal to the maximum of past counts and standard deviation 0.04.
-The r intercept is given a normal prior with mean 0 and standard deviation 0.04.
-Sigma was given a uniform distribution between 0 and 0.001.
+The r intercept is given a normal prior with mean 0 and standard deviation 0.04. sigma was given a uniform distribution between 0 and 1.
 The slope for log-scale K was given a prior with mean 0 and standard deviation 1.
+The Logistic Competition model is fit and forecast using the portalcasting functions fit_runjags and forecast.runjags (called as forecast), respectively.

 Logistic Competition Covariates

-Logistic Competition Covariates fits a hierarchical log-scale density logistic growth model with a Poisson observation process using the JAGS (Just Another Gibbs Sampler) infrastructure (Plummer 2003) fit to the data at the composite (full site but just control plots) spatial level and the articulated (species) ecological level.
-Building upon the jags_logistic model, Logistic Competition Covariates expands upon the “process model” underlying the Poisson observations.
-There are seven process parameters – mu (the density of the species at the beginning of the time series), sigma (the standard deviation of the random walk, which is Gaussian on the log scale), and then intercept and slope parameters for r (growth rate) and K (carrying capacity) as a function of competitior density (r being a function of the integrated warm rain over the past 3 months and K being a function of average NDVI over the past year as well as a function of current DO counts).
+Logistic Competition Covariates fits a hierarchical log-scale density logistic growth model with a Poisson observation process using the JAGS (Just Another Gibbs Sampler) infrastructure (Plummer 2003).
+Building upon the Logistic model, Logistic Competition Covariates expands upon the “process model” underlying the Poisson observations.
+There are seven process parameters – mu (the density of the species at the beginning of the time series), sigma (the standard deviation of the random walk, which is Gaussian on the log scale), and then intercept and slope parameters for r (growth rate) and K (carrying capacity) with r being a function of the integrated warm rain over the past 3 lunar months and K being a function of average NDVI over the past 13 lunar months as well as a function of current DO count).
 The observation model has no additional parameters.
-The prior distributions for mu and the K intercept are informed by the available data collected prior to the start of the data used in the time series and sigma and r are set with vague priors. mu is normally distributed with a mean equal to the average log-scale density and standard deviation 0.04.
-The K intercept is modeled on the log-scale with a prior mean equal to the maximum of past counts and standard deviation 0.04.
+The prior distributions for mu and the K intercept are are slightly informed in that they are vague but centered using the available data and sigma and r are set with vague priors. mu is normally distributed with a mean equal to the average log-scale density and standard deviation 0.04.
+The K intercept is modeled on the log-scale with a prior mean equal to the maximum count and standard deviation 0.04.
 The r intercept is given a normal prior with mean 0 and standard deviation 0.04.
 Sigma was given a uniform distribution between 0 and 0.001.
-The slopes for r and log-scale K were given priors with mean 0 and standard deviation 1.
+The slope for r was given a normal prior with mean 0 and standard deviation 1, whereas the normal priors for the log K slopes were given mean 0 and standard deviation 0.0625.
+The Logistic Competition Covariates model is fit and forecast using the portalcasting functions fit_runjags and forecast.runjags (called as forecast), respectively.

 References